-Often, sufferers find that their personality disorder improves as they age, suggesting perhaps that as they grow older they gain more life experience and develop more of an understanding of how to manage and live with both their own responses and interactions with others.
+Your counsellor or psychotherapist will aim to help you regulate your thoughts, emotions and understand yourself better.
+Often sufferers will find that their personality disorder improves as they age.
+This suggests perhaps that as they grow older, they gain more life experience and develop a better understanding of how to manage and live with their responses and interactions with others.

 What should I be looking for in a counsellor or psychotherapist?

-There are no official laws or regulations that stipulate what level of training a counsellor dealing with personality disorders needs, however we do recommend that you check your therapist is experienced in the area for which you are seeking help.
+While there are no official laws or regulations that stipulate what level of training a counsellor dealing with personality disorders needs, it is recommended you check that your therapist is suitably qualified and has experience in the treatment you are seeking.

 The NHS recommends the following forms of therapy for those with a personality disorder:

-For more specific information regarding different personality disorders, you are advised to visit the National Institute for Health and Care Excellence (NICE) and browse their section on mental health and behavioural conditions.
+For more information regarding the different forms of personality disorders, visit the National Institute for Health and Care Excellence (NICE) and browse their section on Mental Health and Behavioural Conditions.